Contact Dr Shaun Forth

 Background

-Shaun started his career as an applied mathematician and was awarded his PhD on analysis of morphological and hydrodynamic instabilities in binary alloy solidification, by Bristol University in 1990.
+Shaun Forth started his career as an applied mathematician and was awarded his PhD on analysis of morphological and hydrodynamic instabilities in binary alloy solidification, by Bristol University in 1990.

 In 2020, Shaun transferred to an Education and Scholarship career pathway.